So I Totally Choked on Orizaba. Here’s How I’m Dealing.

 This post is part of a series on climbing central Mexico’s volcanoes.

 Climbing Orizaba soon?
-Enter your email below to subscribe to Miss Adventure Pants, and I’ll send you my Ultimate High-Altitude Packing List for FREE!
-It’s exactly what I used to get ready for Mount Rainier, Bolivia, and Mexico.
+Subscribe to Miss Adventure Pants, and I’ll send you my Mountaineer’s Packing List for FREE!
+It’s exactly what I used last year to get ready for climbs in Bolivia, Mexico, and Mt.
+Rainier.

 The Road Pico de Orizaba Climb